LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 There are two possibilites (depending on whether you created a confidential repository or not):
  1. Some data are confidential and should only be accessible from `<your-dataset>-confidential`
  2. All data can be included in the main version of the dataset

+As a reminder, the childproject structure is organized around the following structure:
+>   project
+>   │
+>   │
+>   └───metadata
+>   │   │   children.csv
+>   │   │   recordings.csv
+>   │   │   annotations.csv
+>   |
+>   └───recordings
+>   │   └───raw
+>   │   │   │   recording1.wav
+>   │
+>   └───annotations
+>   │   └───vtc
+>   │   │   └───raw
+>   │   │   │   │   child1.rttm
+>   │   └───annotator1
+>   │   │   └───raw
+>   │   │   │   │   child1_3600.TextGrid
+>   │
+>   └───scripts (*)
+>   │   │   import-vtc.py
+>   │
+>   └───extra
+>       │   notes.txt

+- the `recordings` folder is dedicated to storing the audio files of the dataset
+- the `metadata` keeps any kinf of metadata, more specifically the list of recordings and information about them, the list of children and their information and finally, the list of annotations file and what they are linked to.
+Any other kinf of metadata can also be stored here.
+- the `annotations` folder contains what we call sets.
+Sets are folders grouping together multiple annotation files (usually by type and annotator).
+For example, we usually have a `vtc` set containing all the annotations given by the [voice-type-claddifier](./running-models.md/#voice-type-classifier-vtc){:target="_blank"} and a human annotation set produced by an annotation campaign (e.g. `eaf2022`).
+- the `scripts` folder contains scripts that were used in the dataset (it is optional to have this folder)
+- the `extra` folder contains any other additional file useful in the dataset.
+That could be csv files storing a list of audio segments selected by the [sampler pipeline](https://childproject.readthedocs.io/en/latest/samplers.html){:target="_blank"} for example

 ### How confidential data is organized and stored